Hexagon/webauthn-skeleton/README.md

 # webauthn-skeleton

-## Modified vesion with persistent data on file.

 This is a working skeleton of a Node.js/Express application with passwordless login (Web Authentication API, WebAuthN, FIDO2).

+There is also a Koa-version available at the [main](https://github.com/Hexagon/webauthn-skeleton/tree/main) branch.

 Live at [https://56k.guru/webauthn](https://56k.guru/webauthn)